limestone-finance/limestone-api/README.md

 ### Get prices from Arweave
 By default, Limestone API fetches data from the Limestone cache layer.
 It works way faster than fetching directly from Arweave Blockchain.
 Even so, thanks to signature verification prices data is still trusted and secure.

-We strongly recommend using the default fetching mechanism.
+We strongly recommend using the default fetching mechanism which leverages cache to speed up queries.
 But if you want to fetch data directly from Arweave you can do it by initialising a new `LimestoneApi` client and setting `useCache` option to `false`.

 ```js
 const limestoneArweaveClient = new limestone.LimestoneApi({